 (b) the Council shall disapprove the concerned Plan of Work or the extension of the concerned Plan of Work.

-5. This regulation shall apply mutatis mutandis to applicants.
-If the Compliance Committee determines that this regulation has been contravened by an Applicant:
+5. If the [Compliance Committee/Council] assesses that this regulation has been contravened by an Applicant:

 (a) the Commission shall not recommend approval of a proposed Plan of Work and shall reverse any recommendation for approval of such proposed Plan of Work, and